camcimahir/cmpm-121-f25-d3-mahircamci/PLAN.md

 ## D3.b

-- [ ] Create buttons to move
-- [ ] Update cell spawning to work from any arbitrary lat/lng
+- [x] Update cell spawning to work from any arbitrary lat/lng
-- [ ] Implement viewport-based cell rendering
+- [x] Implement viewport-based cell rendering
-- [ ] Add map 'moveend' event listener to detect when player pans to new area
+- [x] Add map 'moveend' event listener to detect when player pans to new area
-- [ ] Calculate which cells should be visible in current viewport
+- [x] Calculate which cells should be visible in current viewport
-- [ ] Spawn new cells when viewport changes to show new area
+- [x] Spawn new cells when viewport changes to show new area
-- [ ] random spawning to new areas (no memory held)
+- [x] random spawning to new areas (no memory held)
-- [ ] Clean up cells that scroll out of view
+- [x] Clean up cells that scroll out of view
 - [ ] Increase win condition value
 - [ ] Add "Move Player" button to teleport player marker to different test locations (not a permanent ability but to test only)